jsdaniel007/Grey-Team-CPC/README.md

 The results screen will show both files as text, and display a Percentage Report along with feedback over whether the files were added to our database

-======== PROJECT BACKGROUND AND CONTEXT ========

-For our software development team simulation class CSCI-495, our Grey Team was asked to create a Code Plagiarism Checker, where we will take two text files and compare them to one another and return a percentage of how those two files are similar to one another, with additional features such as being able to save our application to a database as well as a multitude of other features as seen above, all while using the SDLC along with weekly meetings with our Professor Julie Henderson.

 ======== GUI DESIGN ========